Today's Articles

 Bethel Institutional Baptist Church is Founded

-*The founding of the Bethel Church is celebrated on this date in 1838.
-Originally Bethel Baptist Institutional Church, they were founded in Jacksonville, Florida, and is the city's oldest Baptist congregation.
+*This date in 1838 celebrates the founding of the Bethel Church.
+Originally Bethel Baptist Institutional Church, it was founded in Jacksonville, Florida, and is the city's oldest Baptist congregation.

-Established under co-pastors James McDonald and Ryan Frier, it had only six charter members, four whites and two Blacks, the latter were held as slaves by white members.
+Established under co-pastors James McDonald and Ryan Frier, it had only six charter members, four whites and two Blacks; the latter were held as slaves by white members.
 Membership quickly grew, with most early congregants being enslaved Blacks who received day passes from their masters to attend services.
-The first meetings were held at "Mother Sam's", a local plantation.
-In 1840 a dedicated meeting house was erected at Duval and Newnan streets.
+The first meetings were held at "Mother Sam's," a local plantation.
+1840, a dedicated meeting house was erected on Duval and Newnan streets.

-In this period across the South, many Black Baptists withdrew from white-dominated churches to set up their own outside white control.
+In this period across the South, many Black Baptists withdrew from white-dominated churches to set up their outside white control.
 They soon also established a regional association and eventually a national organization.
-As a result, the whites formed Tabernacle Baptist Church, which they eventually renamed as First Baptist Church.
+As a result, the whites formed Tabernacle Baptist Church, which they eventually renamed First Baptist Church.
 It is now one of the largest churches in the United States.
 Tabernacle Baptist purchased the Church Street property from Bethel Baptist Church, as was required by the court.
-In 1868 Bethel Baptist relocated to a large new building on Union and Pine streets.
+In 1868, Bethel Baptist relocated to a large new Union and Pine Streets building.

-In 1895 they replaced this structure with a large brick building.
+In 1895, they replaced this structure with a large brick building.
 This burned in the Great Fire of 1901, which destroyed much of downtown Jacksonville.
 In 1904, architect M. H. Hubbard built the current edifice in Utica, New York.
 The 1904 building combined elements of Greek Revival and Romanesque Revival architecture.
 This building, located at 1058 North Hogan Street, was added to the National Register of Historic Places in 1978.
 Bethel Baptist continued to grow through this time, but political infighting led to parts of the congregation splintering off.
-By 1890 there were 1200 members, and the church received more than $3000 in pledges yearly.
+By 1890, there were 1200 members, and the church received over $3000 in pledges yearly.

 New Poem Each Day